Demonic Possession and the Ancient Practice of Exorcism on the Rise?

 Over the centuries, the rites of exorcism have included the use of prayers, commands, fumigations, holy water, hellebore, rue, salt, and roses.
-However, exorcisms have also attracted their fair share of scepticism.
+However, exorcisms have also attracted their fair share of skepticism.
 Many scientists believe that so-called demonic possession is simply a form of mental illness, such as hysteria, mania, psychosis, Tourette’s syndrome, schizophrenia or personality disorder.
-Sceptics claim that the illusion that exorcism works on people experiencing symptoms of possession is attributed to the power of suggestion, or the placebo effect, which has also been used to explain phenomena such as faith healing.
+Skeptics claim that the illusion that exorcism works on people experiencing symptoms of possession is attributed to the power of suggestion, or the placebo effect, which has also been used to explain phenomenon such as faith healing.

 Beliefs in spirit possession have remained virtually unchanged since the beginning of civilization and still exist to this day.
 But whether possession by demonic forces is real or simply the result of a medical or psychological imbalance is still hotly debated.